chc-code/findadapt/README.md

 # SYNOPSIS
+      #identify adapters for the fastq file from human
       findadapt reads.fastq.gz
+      #identify adapters for the fastq file from mice
       findadapt reads.fastq.gz -organism mouse
+      #list all the organisms that FindAdapt supports
       findadapt -list_org

-      # identify adapter sequences for all samples of a study from mice
+      # identify adapters for a list of fastq files  from mice
       findadapt -fn_fq_list fq_list.txt -organism mouse

-      # trim the identified adapters using cutadapt package
+      # identify and trim adapters using cutadapt package
       findadapt reads.fastq.gz -pw_cutadapt path/to/cutadapt -cut